JaxProjex/traccarKmlFlow/README.md

 # traccarKmlFlow
-creates kmlnetwork link for traccar clients
+creates a kml network link of traccar clients from traccar server